8go/matrix-commander/README.md

 The default location for the store directory is a local directory named `store`.
 Alternatively, as a secondary choice the program looks for a store directory in $HOME/.local/shared/matrix-commander/store/.
 The user can always specify a different location via the --store argument.
-If needed the `store` directory will be created on the first run.
+The `store` directory will usually be created on the first run.

+For specific use cases end-to-end encryption can be disabled.
+Please see description of flag `--plain` for details.

 From the second time the program is run, and on all future runs it will use the homeserver, user id